UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_16/Lab_16.md

     <string name="trans_fade_out">Fade out</string>
     <string name="trans_scale">Scale</string>
     ```
-8. We are going to produce the following files that will contain our animations for tranisitioning from one activity to another:
+8. We are going to produce the following files that will contain our animations for transitioning from one activity to another:

     ![](figures/anim_folder_structure.png)